-University Union, \$45 annual subscription Sport Association, \$6 annual subscription Students' Union:
+University Union, annual subscription \$45

-Students enrolling in full-lime courses, \$14 annual subscription
+Sport Association, annual subscription \$6

-Students enrolling in part-time courses and miscellaneous subjects, \$11 annual subscription
+Students' Union Students enrolling in full-time courses, annual subscription Students enrolling in part-time courses and miscellaneous subjects, annual subscription \$14 \$11

-Miscellaneous, \$25 annual fee.
+Miscellaneous annual fee \$25

-The fee is used to finance expenses generally of a capital nature relating to student activities.
+The fee is used to finance expenses generally of a capital nature relating to student activities and amenities.
 Funds are allocated to the various student bodies for projects recommended by the Student Affairs Committee and approved by the University Council.